danielhartgrove/danielhartgrove.github.io/README.md

 # danhartgrove.github.io

-This is the repo I use for hosting my website, danielhartgrove.xyz
+This is the repo I use for hosting my website, www.danielhartgrove.xyz